Having some trouble coming up with personal training advertising ideas?

 Our fax channel allows you a unique capability in B2B communications.
 You can arrange with, for example, a health food store or a family physician to carry flyers or a promotion for you.
 This way, you can send out this month's promotion and code to many places at once to be posted on their bulletin board.
 Those who don't post physical copies can receive emails, and the information can be spread over a wide network of partners at once.
 In return, be sure to mention those partner organizations, and offer specials from them in your workspace.
 This will ensure a mutually beneficial relationship and continued support from local businesses, as well as increasing the number of people locally that know of both organizations.
 Be sure that the partner businesses are in a similar industry, so as to attract qualified leads.

 With just these it's easy to see that marketing automation can be a formidable force in your arsenal as a personal trainer to get clients, referrals, and keep fitness accessible and convenient for your clients.
 Of course, you could easily run anything else through this program, the trick is imagining it, and trying it out.
 Of course, you're never alone with our software.
 We have support staff who are always happy to help, and training materials available on every product as well as a technical manual for the whole deal available on our website.
 We have a huge content base, and are always putting out more.
-Check back often, and be sure to check out the personal training and fitness page where you can find links to relevant blog posts, video content and more.
+Check back often, and be sure to check out the personal training and fitness page where you can find links to relevant blog posts, video content, and more personal training advertising ideas.
 In fact, every week or so we put up a new industry “featured flow” where we showcase some basic templates constructed in our application for you to follow in your own account.